yugesh1006/yugesh1006/README.md

 - 👋 Hi, I’m @yugesh1006
 - 👀 I’m interested in Web Devlopment
-- 🌱 I’m currently learning React,NOde,full-Mean stack
+- 🌱 I’m currently learning React,NOde,full-MeRn stack

 <!---
 yugesh1006/yugesh1006 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.